Scan time: 2-3 minutes / Read time: 3-5 minutes

 ✉️ Step 1 — Write the future forward note.

-Write the one-sentence note they'd add at the top.
+Write the one-sentence note they'd add up top.

 Dean pictures Maya, his neighbor who skips breakfast every workday.